jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

 (3) Notwithstanding subsection (2), any expense incurred or sum of money paid by the Crown on behalf of, or at the request of, a local authority, and any money owing to the Crown by a local authority, may be deducted by the Crown from any subsidies or other money accruing or payable by the Crown to the local authority.

 ### 73 Payment of fines to local authorities and other organisations that conduct prosecutions
-(1) Subject to subsection (2) and any other provision of any Act, where a local authority, or other organisation (other than a department, an Office of Parliament, a Crown entity, a Schedule 4 organisation, or a Schedule 4A company) that is specifically empowered to do so by any Act, or any person on behalf thereof, prosecutes a person in a court of law in respect of an offence and the prosecution results in the imposition of a fine, the amount of the fine recovered shall be paid to the local authority or other organisation.
+(1) Subject to subsection (2) and any other provision of any Act, where a local authority, or other organisation (other than a department, an Office of Parliament, a parliamentary agency, a Crown entity, a Schedule 4 organisation, or a Schedule 4A company) that is specifically empowered to do so by any Act, or any person on behalf thereof, prosecutes a person in a court of law in respect of an offence and the prosecution results in the imposition of a fine, the amount of the fine recovered shall be paid to the local authority or other organisation.
 (2) There shall be deducted from every amount payable to a local authority or other organisation under subsection (1) a sum equal to 14% thereof, and this sum shall be credited to the Crown Bank Account or a Departmental Bank Account: provided that, where any money awarded by a court in respect of any loss or damage is recovered as a fine, no deduction under this subsection shall be made in respect of that money.

 ### 74 Unclaimed money
-(1) Unless otherwise provided in any Act, at the end of each financial year any money in any bank account of a department, Office of Parliament, Crown entity, Schedule 4 organisation, or Schedule 4A company that has remained unclaimed for a period of 6 years from the date it was payable to the person entitled thereto, shall be deposited with the Treasury.
+(1) Unless otherwise provided in any Act, at the end of each financial year any money in any bank account of a department, Office of Parliament, parliamentary agency, Crown entity, Schedule 4 organisation, or Schedule 4A company that has remained unclaimed for a period of 6 years from the date it was payable to the person entitled thereto, shall be deposited with the Treasury.
 (2) Notwithstanding section 66, all money deposited with the Treasury under subsection (1) shall be public money and be paid into the Crown Bank Account.
-(3) When money is deposited with the Treasury under subsection (1), the department, Office of Parliament, Crown entity, organisation, or company concerned shall supply the Treasury with such particulars concerning the money as the Treasury requires.
+(3) When money is deposited with the Treasury under subsection (1), the department, Office of Parliament, parliamentary agency, Crown entity, organisation, or company concerned shall supply the Treasury with such particulars concerning the money as the Treasury requires.
 (4) No person shall have any right of action against the Treasury or the Crown in respect of any investment or non-investment of any money to which this section relates.
 (5) If any person claims any money deposited with the Treasury under subsection (1) and establishes a claim to the satisfaction of the Treasury, the money shall be paid to the person out of the Crown Bank Account without further appropriation than this section.
 (6) Where any money paid to any claimant under this section, is afterwards claimed by any other person, neither the Treasury nor the Crown shall be under any liability to such other person by reason of having paid money to the first claimant.